NCAS-CMS/cf-python/docs/source/tutorial.rst

 * ``'DEBUG'``: produces highly-verbose information intended mainly for the purposes of debugging and cf library development.

-The function `cf.LOG_LEVEL` sets the minimum of these levels for which messages are displayed.
+The function `cf.log_level` sets the minimum of these levels for which messages are displayed.
 Any message marked as being of any lower level will be filtered out.
 Note it sets the verbosity *globally*, for *all* cf library operations (unless these are overridden for individual functions, as covered below).

-As well as the named log levels above, `cf.LOG_LEVEL` accepts a further identifier, ``'DISABLE'``.
+As well as the named log levels above, `cf.log_level` accepts a further identifier, ``'DISABLE'``.
 Each of these potential settings has a numerical value that is treated interchangeably and may instead be set (as this may be easier to recall and write, if less